 - Cut the butter into 12 slices and halve them.

 - In a 8x8 casserole dish, layer the vegetables, Mushrooms first topped with 8 pieces of butter, then shallots topped with 8 more pieces of butter, then the broccoli sliced and layered evenly with the remaining butter on top.
 Season each layer with cracked pepper, salt, and garlic.
 Drizzle olive oil on top and place the bell peppers.
 Cover the casserole dish with foil.

 - 30 minutes after the potatoes have started cooking, move them to the secondary cooking grid and place the veggies on the primary grid until tender (20-25 minutes)

 - Remove the veggies and put them aside to rest.
 If you are using the heat deflector, remove it.
 Increase your temperature to 500-525 degrees and add the steaks to the primary grid.
 If the potatoes aren't quite done, leave them on the secondary grid.

 - Sear 4-5 minutes per side.
-If you want pretty grill marks, at the half before the turn (2-2.5 minutes) quarter turn the steaks.
+If you want pretty grill marks, quarter turn the steaks 2 to 2.5 minutes before flipping them.
 If the potatoes are still on the secondary grid at the turn, check them.
 Remove when they are finished.